We're removing seat fees and making pricing better for fast-growing teams

 Developer experience

-Production-ready DX: YAML "Blueprints" and Terraform provider for IaC, CLI, MCP server
+Production-ready DX: YAML "Blueprints" and Terraform provider for IaC, CLI, MCP server.
+A single render.yaml can declare web services, background workers, cron jobs, and databases together.

 Streamlined onboarding, optimized for prototyping